checkmateeerree/cis_4120_project/README.md

 Clone the entire repository and enter it in VSCode, and to run a specific prototype, enter into that prototype's directory and click the Go Live button at the bottom of VSCode.

-**For the LLM AI Prototype, it requires an API Key, if you want to test run it, please refer to the Google Doc for instructions.**
+**For the LLM AI Prototype, testing it requires an API Key.
+If you want to test run it, please refer to the Google Doc for instructions.**

 ### AI Attribution: We used AI to aid us with debugging syntax issues.